The Leadership Moment

 Until about twenty years ago, the average executive faced less than two leadership moments per day.
 Today, the average person — not just executive — faces 5+ leadership moments every day.
 This is due to many factors including, paradoxically, a flatter and more connected world due to the democratizing power of technology combined with the rise of polarization, authoritarianism and people’s willingness to take on inequity.
 The Arab Uprising and the #MeToo movement, for example, were full of many such individual leadership moments.
 Often the first sign you’re facing a leadership moment is a growing pit in your stomach.
 Your heart starts to race, or your anger rises — what’s known in neuroscience as an amygdala hijack or fight or flight response.
 It happens at work, at home, even on social media.
 Leadership moments are also recognizable by the deeply felt experience of growth and movement they create.

 Our work to ‘democratize leadership’ and help people succeed every time they face a leadership moment is driven by four core beliefs:

 Would you recognize a leadership moment when it crosses your desk?
 Here are ten “flags” to help you see these opportunities when they arise.
-How to actually engage in a leadership moment will be the subject the next article.
+How to actually engage in a leadership moment will be the subject of the next article.
 For now, just notice the moments when they occur — and, importantly as a first step, notice your typical reaction or response.
 To be continued…